nickrenda/blog/_posts/2016-08-03-ultimate-tmux-config.md

 [this post](http://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/).
 On the very left, the window and pane number are displayed in the two brackets ```[ ]``` and then the current command that is running (like 'bash' for example).
-On the right, the current song that's playing (I'm going through a country phase), followed by the batter status (it will be a different color depending on the amount of charge left), and then the date and time.
+On the right, the current song that's playing (I'm going through a country phase), followed by the battery status (it will be a different color depending on the amount of charge left), and lastly the date and time.

 ## Now playing and battery status

-To display the song information and battery status I have Tmux called two external bash scripts which print out the relevant info.
+To display the song information and battery status I have Tmux call two external bash scripts which print out the relevant info.
-For the song information I used the folowing script which I got from [https://www.tylerewing.co/tmux-now-playing](https://www.tylerewing.co/tmux-now-playing):
+For the song information I used the following script which I got from [https://www.tylerewing.co/tmux-now-playing](https://www.tylerewing.co/tmux-now-playing):

 {% highlight bash linenos %}
 #!/bin/bash